Sophia-de-Avalon/de-avalon-research/Publications.md

 **de Avalon, Sophia (2025 - ongoing)**<br>
-*Creep Velocity Index (CVI): A Framework for Measuring Permanent Identification Function Creep, 2000 - 2025*
+*Creep Velocity Index (CVI): A Framework for Measuring Permanent Identification Function Creep, 2000 - 2025* Draft paper for submission to an Australian journal

 This paper presents a twenty-five year longitudinal analysis of permanent identification function creep, triangulating archival, policy, breach, and clinical data.
 Function creep is decomposed into three vectors.